jamesstidard/love-ecs/README.md

 package/namespace the module, for example.

 ## Install
-Nothing special yet, just copy and paste the `love` directory into your project.
+Nothing special yet, just copy and paste the `rune` directory into your project.

 ## Quick Start